MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 ## Additional website security

 You can integrate Power Pages sites with any web application firewall infrastructure, such as Azure Front Door, to provide extra protection against common web application attacks.
-More information: [Integrate Power Pages with Azure Front Door](/power-apps/maker/portals/azure-front-door).
+More information: [Set up Azure Front Door with Power Pages sites](/power-apps/maker/portals/azure-front-door).

 ## Deep dive: Architecture and security